Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: Related Work

-By contrast, NDN enables FITT to identify and throttle specific application-level DDoS traffic flows at fine granularity by leveraging NDN's architectural features-- \begin{enumerate*} [label=(\roman*)] \item application-semantic meaningful names and \item stateful forwarding \end{enumerate*}, victim is able to report the DDoS at name prefix granularity, and FITT is able to identify exact application-level attack traffic flows and attackers at the network level (as shown in the simulation scenario in~\ref{sec:evaluation:granularity}).
+Due to strict layering, existing DDoS mitigation solutions in TCP/IP networks have faced difficulties when trying to get better insights of the traffic flows or to modify the architecture.
+In contrast, NDN enables \sysname to identify and throttle specific application-level DDoS traffic flows at fine granularity by leveraging NDN's architectural features.
+As such, victim is able to report the DDoS at name prefix granularity, and \sysname is able to identify exact application-level attack traffic flows and attackers at the network level.